surbhioberoi/gistifier/README.md

 ## Gistifier

-Create a gist from your current directory contents.
+Create a Gist from a set of file(s).

 ### Installation